 We’ve seen candidate data tracked with a variety of different tools; anything from sticky notes to Outlook tasks, but spreadsheets are probably the most popular.

-If you're part of a team though, all your candidate data needs to be accessible at all times.
+If you’re part of a team, however, all your candidate data needs to be accessible at all times.
 You need to know the status of every relationship, and if colleagues have spoken to a candidate before.

-Certain roles will always get floods of applicants, cough, looking at you here retail!
-For many positions though, the river of applications is running dry.
+Certain roles will always get floods of applicants.
+For many positions, though, the river of applications is running dry.

-If you're hiring for leadership positions or STEM roles, your success relies on the ability to build a pipeline of candidates and nurture relationships, posting jobs to Monster just won't do the trick!
+If you’re hiring for leadership positions or STEM roles, for example, your success relies on the ability to build a pipeline of candidates and nurture relationships.
+Simply posting job adverts won’t do the trick!

-It's here that the CRM comes into its own, it's very purpose is to help you build a talent pool of non-applicants that fit your Employer Brand and open roles.
+It’s here that the CRM comes into its own: it’s very purpose is to help you build a talent pool of non-applicants that fit your culture and your open roles.

 Are you bogged down with data entry and process?
 Almost every ATS requires a LOT of love and attention to function properly.
 This equals a LOT of wasted time for your team.

-Modern CRM systems automate the majority of the process, "heavy lifting" and admin that you waste your days on, and lets you get back to the important stuff!
+Modern CRM systems automate the majority of the process, “heavy lifting” and admin that you waste your days on, and let you get back to the important stuff.